liopyu/KotlinScript/README.md

-# Kotlin Script Interpreter for Minecraft Forge 1.20.1
+# Kotlin Script

-Welcome to the Kotlin Script Interpreter for Minecraft Forge 1.20.1!
-This project enables you to write scripts in Kotlin (.kts files) and have them translated to Java, enhancing your Minecraft modding experience.
+Welcome to the Kotlin Script, a kotlin script to Java interpreter!
+This project enables you to write scripts in Kotlin (.kts files) and have them translated to Java, soon to be personalized for use in minecraft.

 ## Features